-The work will be conducted in accordance with this Action Memorandum, and in conformance to the methods, procedures, and requirements set forth in the Devens Final Project Operations Plan (POP) (ABB-ES, 1995) and the Devens Health and Safety Plan (HASP), Vol. II of the POP (ABB-ES, 1995).
-In addition, an HLA representative will complete the Health and Safety Plan Addendum (Attachment 1) prior to commencement of work.
+The work will be conducted in accordance with this Action Memorandum, and in conformance to the methods, procedures, and requirements set forth in the Devens Final Project Operations Plan (POP) (ABB-ES, 1995) and the Devens Health and Safety Plan, Vol. II of the POP (ABB-ES, 1995).
+In addition, a Harding Lawson Associates (HLA) representative will complete the Health and Safety Plan Addendum (Attachment 1) prior to commencement of work.
 The Health and Safety Plan Addendum establishes safety guidelines for the work operations, and includes key personnel, medical surveillance, training, site control, hazardous waste operations, equipment operations, personal protection, and construction safety.

-Prior to excavation activities, HLA will coordinate utility clearances and all field work with appropriate Devens Commerce Commission, US Army Corps of Engineers (USACE,NAE), and Devens personnel.
-A representative of the USACE,NAE will be onsite during the removal action.
+Prior to excavation activities, HLA will coordinate utility clearances and all field work with appropriate Devens Commerce Commission, U.S. Army Corps of Engineers (USACE, NAE), and Devens personnel.
+A representative of the USACE, NAE will be on-site during the removal action.